Research-Division/policy-rules-database/README.md

 ## Citing the Policy Rules Database

 The Policy Rules Database (PRD) was originally developed by Elias Ilin and Ellyn Terry at the Federal Reserve Bank of Atlanta.
-The proper citation for the PRD is as follows:
+The proper citation for the PRD can be found by clicking "Cite this repository" on the Github PRD repo page.

-'The Policy Rules Database.'
-Federal Reserve Bank of Atlanta.
-Available at www.frbatlanta.org/economic-mobility-and-resilience/advancing-careers-forlow-income-families/policy-rules-database.aspx.

 ## How to Use This Repository?